Kobina001/risk-adaptive-continuous-authentication/application/README.md

 As risk changes, the system can:

-* allow the session to continue;
+* allow the session to continue.
-* require additional authentication;
+* require additional authentication.
 * or terminate the session when risk becomes critical.

 ---